Udo Schaefer

 Udo Schaefer (October 19, 1926 – August 30, 2019) was a German lawyer and a theologian of the Baháʼí Faith.

 Education

 Schafer received a Doctor of Law degree in church law from Rupert Carola University.
+His doctoral thesis was on "the legal basis of the Bahá'í Administrative Order in comparison with Canon Law and Protestant Church Law".

 Career

 Schaefer served as a judge, and later head prosecutor at the State Court of Heidelberg.
 He was also a member of the National Spiritual Assembly of the Baha'is of Germany.